Bad Credit Mortgages in Scotland

 Eligibility criteria

-There is no specific criteria for bad credit mortgages in Scotland compared to England.
-Whether or not you get approved will depend on a number of factors, including:
+Scotland has no specific criteria for bad credit mortgages compared to England.
+Whether or not you get approved will depend on several factors, including:

 The cause of the bad credit

-Lenders will generally be more lenient if you missed a couple of mobile phone payments than if you’ve entered sequestration or defaulted on a mortgage repayment.
+Lenders will generally be more lenient if you missed a few mobile phone payments than if you’ve entered sequestration or defaulted on a mortgage repayment.

 How long ago the bad credit event occurred